Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 2. Hydration

 Dehydration worsens AMS symptoms significantly and is easy to let happen at altitude.
-You’re breathing harder, the air is dry, and you may not feel thirsty.
-Aim for 3-4 litres of water per day on the trail.
-Urine colour is the best indicator: pale yellow means you’re hydrated, dark yellow means drink more immediately.
+You are breathing harder, the air is dry, and you may not feel thirsty.
+Aim for 3 to 4 litres of water per day on the trail.
+Urine colour is the best indicator: pale yellow means you are hydrated, dark yellow means drink more immediately.

 3. Pace yourself on the trail

 Move slowly.
-This is harder than it sounds.
-Most trekkers are fit, motivated people who feel fine and want to push.
 At altitude, the trekker who overtakes everyone on the way up is often the one being evacuated three days later.
-A sustainable pace, slow enough to hold a conversation without breathing heavily, protects your acclimatisation more than any supplement.
+A sustainable pace — slow enough to hold a conversation without breathing heavily — protects your acclimatisation more than any supplement.

 Diamox: Should You Take It?

 Diamox (Acetazolamide) is a prescription medication that speeds up acclimatisation by stimulating faster breathing, which increases blood oxygen levels.
-It’s genuinely effective and widely used by trekkers on high-altitude routes in Nepal.
+It is genuinely effective and widely used by trekkers on high-altitude routes in Nepal.

-Do not buy Diamox in Kathmandu or on the trail without a prescription and without understanding the correct dosage.
-It’s available in Nepal pharmacies but self-prescribing at altitude without medical guidance is not recommended.
+Do not buy Diamox in Kathmandu or on the trail without a prescription.
+It is available in Nepal pharmacies but self-prescribing at altitude without medical guidance is not recommended.

 Prayer flags on a Nepal trekking route